Small-eyed Toadhead |

 Natural history: UncommonUnlikely to be seen more than once every few months. to locally frequentRecorded weekly in densities below five individuals per locality..
 Bothrocophias microphthalmus is a nocturnal snake that inhabits old-growth to moderately disturbed evergreen montane forests, forest borders, and cassava plantations,1 usually close to streams and rivers.4 It prefers areas where the mean annual temperature is ~21° C, whereas the Amazonian Toadhead (B. hyoprora) prefers areas where the mean annual temperature is ~25° C.3

 Individuals of Bothrocophias microphthalmus rely on their camouflage as a primary defense mechanism.
-When threatened, some individuals give a “warning” by vigorously wiggling their tail against the leaf litter whereas others just readily attack.1 Members of this species are preyed upon by eagles.1
+When threatened, some individuals give a “warning” by vigorously wiggling their tail against the leaf-litter whereas others just readily bite if attacked or harassed.1 Members of this species are preyed upon by eagles.1

 Bothrocophias microphthalmus is a venomous species (LD50 13.2 mg/kg)11 that is responsible for ~1.5% of snakebites in some areas.12 In humans, its venom causes intense pain, swelling, blistering, and necrosis (death of tissues and cells).12,13 In poorly managed or untreated cases, the venom can cause amputations13 and presumably also death.